evex-dev/linejs/docs/docs/start-2.md

 ## Important notice

 However, this login method has pitfalls.
-LINE uses _e2ee_ for encryption, but the key to decrypt it can only be obtained with an email login.
+LINE uses _e2ee_ for encryption, but the key to decrypt it can only be obtained with an email login with pincode, or QR login.

 Therefore, if you login only with an authToken, you will not be able to retrieve group talk events.\